Cairns Family Lawyers

 It is a common misconception that having a lawyer will lead you to appearing in court.
 It is possible to get a divorce out of court.
-A family lawyer will be able to support you and your former spouse through mediation, to settle any disputed issues and come to an agreement that ensures your rights and entitlements are maintained.
+A family lawyer will be able to support you and your former spouse through mediation.
+Mediation is used to settle any disputed issues and come to an agreement that ensures your rights and entitlements are maintained.

 How much does a family lawyer cost?

 Each case is different, so costs vary considerably.
 It is important to discuss your individual circumstances with a family lawyer so you can be given an estimate.
 The cost will depend on several factors, including the case, the level of complexity and whether it goes to court or is settled with mediation.
 Our expert family lawyers are always transparent with fees, so you know exactly where you stand.

-We know that divorce and separation can be stressful, which is why we offer payment plans and fixed or deferred fees in some cases to help ease the stress of divorce and separation.
+We offer payment plans and fixed or deferred fees in some cases to help ease the stress of divorce and separation.
 Contact one of our expert Cairns Family Lawyers to find out if you are eligible.

 What time limits apply?